Allitoxsdd/credit-risk-pd-expected-loss./README.md

 3- Train/test split

-Decided to use the two following methods for breviety and simplicity but, more models can be implemented to check true average precision(Monte Carlo, Poisson Process* , Markov Chain, Fault/Event Tree)
+Decided to use the two following methods for breviety and simplicity but, more models can be implemented to check true average precision(Monte Carlo, Poisson Process* , Markov Chain, Fault/Event Tree, etc)

 Logistic regression baseline (with scaling + class weights)

 Random Forest challenger